tldrio/tech-knowledge/conversations/Mar-12-12-watzatsong.md

 * Learn from your power-users and cherish them but don't listen to all their whims even if they blackmail you.
 Reward them for their work in a certain way, they are aware of their contribution to your success.
 Don't make them jealous or angry, they are the core of your community.
+* Removing a feature is hard so go incrementally.
 * Gamification is super important to drive a community

 ## About tldr